IBM/kafka-connect-loosehangerjeans-source/README.md

     locations.warehouses: North,South,West,East,Central
 ```

-For example, if you want to theme the demo to be based on products in a different industry, you could adjust product names/styles/materials/name to match your demo (the options don't need to actually be "styles" or "materials" - they just need to be lists that will make sense when combined into a single string).
+For example, if you want to theme the demo to be based on products in a different industry, you could adjust product sizes/materials/styles/name to match your demo (the options don't need to actually be "sizes", "materials" or "styles" - they just need to be lists that will make sense when combined into a single string).

-You may also want to modify the prices.min and prices.max to match the sort of products in your demo.
+You may also want to modify the prices.min and prices.max values to match the sort of products in your demo.

 ## Build